-- The kinds of tenancies they will grant; - Where they grant tenancies for a fixed term, the length of those terms; - The circumstances under which they will grant tenancies of a particular type; - The circumstances under which a tenancy may or may not be reissued at the end of the fixed term, in the same property or in a different property.
+- The types of tenancies offered; - Where fixed term tenancies are offered, the length of the term; - The circumstances under which tenancies of a particular type will be granted; - The circumstances under which a tenancy may or may not be reissued at the end of the fixed term, in the same property or in a different property.

-Registered Providers in the borough must have regard to the Council's Tenancy strategy when developing their own tenancy policies.
+Registered Providers in the borough must have regard to the Council's Tenancy Strategy when developing their own tenancy policies.